dgabriel123/TW-samples/mindfulness.md

 Correct breathing can also be called diaphragmatic breathing, or `belly breathing`.
 This type of breathing is:

 - Slow
-- Deep, begins in the stomach
+- Deep, originating in the stomach
 - Physically relaxing

 You may not control your mind, but you *do* control your breath.
 This is where much of the power of meditation comes from.